clojia/openset-related-work/docs/index.md

 The paper proposed a system which consists of three networks -- an Open Classification Network (OCN), a Pairwise Classification Network (PCN), an auto-encoder, which introduced unlabeled data in auto-encoder training to avoid overfitting.

 <img src="../../independent-research/images/UCD-graph.png" width="800">

+#### [Unseen Class Discovery in Open-world Classification]

+Manual labeled unknown data is used in Open Deep Network (ODN) proposed by Shi et al. [10].
+It introduces multiclass triplet thresholds to identify new categories: accept threshold, reject threshold and distance-threshold.
+Specifically, a samplewould be accepted as a labeled class if and only if the index of its top confidence value is greater than accept threshold.
+A sample would be considered as unknown if all the confidence values are below reject threshold.
+For samples between accept threshold and reject threshold, they would also be accepted as a labeled class if the distance between top and second maximal confidence values is large than the distance-threshold.